AngryMaciek/qdgedtu/README.md

-Write a DAG (directed acyclic graph) into dag.pdf:
+Once the metadata are ready write a DAG (directed acyclic graph) into dag.pdf:
   ```bash
   bash snakemake_dag_run.sh
   ```

-There are four scripts to start the pipeline, depending on whether you want to run locally/on a SLURM computational cluster and if you prefer to use conda virtual environment or a specific container from dockerhub.
-In order to use singularity containers you need to have `singularity` installed.
+There are two scripts to start the pipeline, depending on whether you want to run locally or on a SLURM computational cluster.
+In order to execute the workflow snakemake automatically creates internal conda virtual environments and installs software from anaconda cloud service.
 For the cluster execution it might be required to adapt the 'cluster_config.json' and submission scripts before starting the run.
   ```bash
   bash snakemake_local_run_conda_env.sh
   bash snakemake_cluster_run_conda_env.sh